costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 # 2059(3) 2065(5) 2072(2)
 ```

-To keep this tutorial analysis simple, I consider only one break in mean on 2016-12-25, which I let it enter the ARMAX model as an external regressor and I do not proceed to a BoxCox transformation.
+To keep this tutorial analysis simple, I consider only one break in mean on 2016-12-25, which I let it enter the ARIMAX model as an external regressor and I do not proceed to a BoxCox transformation.

 ```r
 estimation.window.DT <- my.ts.DT[date >= '2016-09-01']
 estimation.window.ts <- ts(estimation.window.DT[, sales], start = c(2016, as.integer(strftime('2016-09-01', format = '%j'))), frequency = 365)
 outliers.tso <- tso(estimation.window.ts) # it takes some minutes
 plot(outliers.tso)
 bp.ri <- breakpoints(estimation.window.ts ~ 1)
 summary(bp.ri)